Ray

 • Monitoring: Monitor logging and performance of each node in the UI

-• Output Visualizations: Visualize the structured Note outputs and images coming from each node.
+• Output Visualizations: Visualize outputs and images coming from each node.

 Although using Ray can make your applications more scalable, there are some limitations to be aware of.
 See Current Limitations.